Ceann a' Ghàraidh

-Ceann a' Ghàraidh is the location of the ferry terminal on the south-western side of the island of Eriskay in the Outer Hebrides of Scotland.
+Ceann a' Ghàraidh (/gd/) is the location of the ferry terminal on the south-western side of the island of Eriskay in the Outer Hebrides of Scotland.
 It provides a service across the Sound of Barra to Ardmore on the island of Barra The placename literally means "The head of the garden".
 This location is so called due to the presence of the old crofting boundary walls, which can no longer be seen.

 Comhairle nan Eilean Siar ferries

 The small landing craft type ferry, (1980) (based on Scottish Gaelic Eilean na h-Òige "The Island of Youth") provided a service from here to Ludaig on South Uist, until the causeway opened in July 2001.
 (1982) similarly operated between Berneray and North Uist, until the Berneray Causeway opened in 1998.